HughLong-code/PySurveyReader/qualtrics_survey_read/ReadMe.md

+# SurveyReader class and its associated function provide read from qualtrics and write to snowflake functionality

-Classes:
+## Classes:
     SurveyReader:
         A class to handle reading and processing survey files from qualtrics.

-SurveyReader Methods:
+## SurveyReader Methods:
     SurveyReader()
-        Initializes the SurveyReader instance with the given file path or arguments - but not both.
+        Initializes the SurveyReader instance with the given file path or auth arguments  - but not both.

         Keyword Parameters:
         -